-Melissa Walker is a psychotherapist in Manhattan and Brooklyn, practicing with individuals, couples, and groups.
+Melissa Walker is a psychotherapist practicing with individuals, couples, and groups.
 Many people working with Melissa struggle with depression or anxiety.
 They may have trouble finding or holding on to meaningful connections with others, uncertainties about their career or life path, creative blocks, difficulty navigating major life transitions, or they may have too much (or not enough!) conflict with others.
 Melissa is particularly skilled at working with those who have endured challenging dynamics in their family lives, and also has expertise in working with adults who were adopted in infancy or childhood.

 Melissa is trained in psychodynamic psychotherapy.
 This means that she takes into account the whole person, including their current circumstances, strengths, and challenges, the forces that have shaped them, those aspects of themselves that they are consciously aware of, and those parts sitting just outside awareness.
 Melissa is passionate about helping people better understand the connections between their past experiences and patterns in their current lives and relationships.
 Melissa listens attentively, with respect and curiosity, helping people put words to inner experience.
 Through this process, insight and self-awareness grow, along with a wider array of possibilities for oneself.